michalhubara/michalhubara/README.md

 [![Book Lending System](https://github-readme-stats.vercel.app/api/pin/?username=yourusername&repo=book-lending-system)](https://github.com/yourusername/book-lending-system)
 --->
 An ASP.NET Core and Angular project for managing a library's book lending process.
+This project built with ASP.NET Core for the backend, Angular for the frontend, and MongoDB as the database.
+The system allows users to manage books, register and login as users, borrow and return books, and track the borrowing history.

 ### ✨ AI Chatbot with Knowledge Bases (2023)
 <!---